allu77/TVScraper/README.md

 for episodes of this season.
 - TXT: use the URL of a text file containing links for new episodes.
 The scraper will parse the filename and look only for episodes of this season.

-Once one or more TV Show Scrapers are configured, you can run them manually by clicking on the refresh icon on the right or schedule the scrapers to run via command line (see later).
+Once one or more Season Scrapers are configured, you can run them manually by clicking on the refresh icon on the right or schedule the scrapers to run via command line (see later).
+If you configure more than one Season Scraper, TVScraper will merge results according to your preferences and appearing order.
+You can tune scraper results by changing preference and delay parameters for each season scraper.

+- Scrapers are results evaulated in preference order.
+Empty preference has highest priority, followed by preference value in increasing order.
+If two scrapers with different priorities provide link for the same episode, the highest priority one wins.
+- If two scrapers with same priority provide link for the same episode, the oldest link wins.
+An exception to this rule is applied when a single scraper provides two different links for the same episode.
+In this case, the scraper which pulished the first link before wins.
+- If a delay is configured for a Season Scraper, that delay will be applied to scraped links, so that they won't be considered until that delay (in seconds) expires.

 ### Managing Episodes ###

+You will find air dates and episode links in the Espisodes section.
+If you are using more than one season scraper, you can fine tune the results by clicking on the icons on the right of each episode.

+- Trash icon will remove this link from the database.
+Warning: this is meant to be used to overcome temporary bad result received from scraper, as the same link could re-appear if the scraper finds it again.
+- OK sign (v) will "lock" a scraper result, meaning that it will always be considered as the best one for that episode, and the standard priority rules for scrapers results won't be applied anymore.
+Click on the sign again to unlock the result and let stanard priority logic apply.
+- The ban sign will mark a result as invalid.
+Warning: that result won't ever come up anymore.

 ### Automation via command line ###